whipowill/quake-mod-scarlet/README.md

 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - play teamplay games that combine scores to achieve fraglimit

+### Changelog

+- August 2022
+    - Bots ``skill`` now scales linearly from ``0`` to ``3``
+    - Bots can now be spawned w/ random ``skill`` levels
+    - Bots no longer crowd together in team deathmatch games
+    - Bots no longer spam teleporters repeatedly
+    - Bots now wear proper team color in coop games
+    - Bots now recover from fool's errands more quickly
+    - Bots now choose from over 500 random names
+    - Deathmatch bots now know if they are losing and become depressed
+    - Team bots now report when they pickup important items
+    - Bots can now teleport to your location in coop
+- April 2023
+    - Weapons system completely configurable
+    - Gore system reworked and is now scalable

 ## Install

 - Find your Quake install directory